-Mini-Medical School is designed for members of the general public who are interested in learning more about chronic diseases and topics such as travellers' health, vaccines and preventable diseases, mental health and the microbiome, obesity and exercise, arthritis and autoinflammatory diseases in kids.
+Mini-Medical School is designed for members of the general public who are interested in learning more about chronic diseases and topics such as vaping associated lung disease, vaccines and preventable diseases, mental health and the microbiome, obesity and exercise, arthritis and autoinflammatory diseases in kids.

 You won’t graduate with a medical degree after attending our Mini Medical School series but you will gain more insight to healthy living and chronic diseases.

 There are no pre-requisites to attend these lectures and they are open to the public from high school students to retirees.
 Each lecture will combine basic science with real life clinical situations in order to give Calgarians a better understanding of the effects of chronic diseases on the body.
 Each presenter is highly respected in their field of research, and is a current member of the Snyder Institute for Chronic Diseases at the Cumming School of Medicine with the University of Calgary.